Non-small-cell lung cancer: Cause

-Smoking is by far the leading risk factor for lung cancer.
+Smoking is the leading risk factor for lung cancer.
 Cigarette smoke contains more than 6,000 components, many of which lead to DNA damage (see table of tobacco-related DNA damages in Tobacco smoking).

 Other causes include radon, exposure to secondhand smoke, exposure to substances such as asbestos, chromium, nickel, beryllium, soot, or tar, family history of lung cancer, and air pollution.

 Genetics can also play a role as a family history of lung cancer can contribute to an increased risk of developing the disease.
 Furthermore, research has revealed specific chromosome regions associated with increased risks of developing lung cancer.

 In general, DNA damage appears to be the primary underlying cause of cancer.
-Though most DNA damages are repairable, leftover unrepaired DNA damages from cigarette smoke are the likely cause of NSCLC.
+Though most DNA damages are repairable, leftover unrepaired DNA damages from cigarette smoke are the likely cause of non-small-cell lung cancer.

 DNA replication past unrepaired damage can give rise to a mutation because of inaccurate translesion synthesis.
 In addition, during repair of DNA double-strand breaks, or repair of other DNA damages, incompletely cleared sites of repair can lead to epigenetic gene silencing.

-DNA repair deficiency in NSCLC
+DNA repair deficiency in non-small-cell lung cancer

 Deficiencies in DNA repair underlie many forms of cancer.
 If DNA repair is deficient, the frequency of unrepaired DNA damages increases, and these tend to cause inaccurate translesion synthesis leading to mutation.
 Furthermore, increased damage can elevate incomplete repair, leading to epigenetic alterations.

 Mutations in DNA repair genes occasionally occur in cancer, but deficiencies of DNA repair due to epigenetic alterations that reduce or silence DNA repair-gene expression occur much more frequently in cancer.

-Epigenetic gene silencing of DNA repair genes occurs frequently in NSCLC.
-At least nine DNA repair genes that normally function in relatively accurate DNA repair pathways are often repressed by promoter hypermethylation in NSCLC.
-One DNA repair gene, FEN1, that functions in an inaccurate DNA repair pathway, is expressed at an increased level due to hypo-, rather than hyper-, methylation of its promoter region (deficiency of promoter methylation) in NSCLC.
+Epigenetic gene silencing of DNA repair genes occurs frequently in non-small-cell lung cancer.
+At least nine DNA repair genes that normally function in relatively accurate DNA repair pathways are often repressed by promoter hypermethylation in non-small-cell lung cancer.
+One DNA repair gene, FEN1, that functions in an inaccurate DNA repair pathway, is expressed at an increased level due to hypo-, rather than hyper-, methylation of its promoter region (deficiency of promoter methylation) in non-small-cell lung cancer.